How To Plan Your Marriage Proposal

 Lead Marriage Proposal Planner at The Yes Girls

 The Yes Girls Events, a team of ladies across the country that work with proposers around the world to create the perfect, personalized marriage proposal!
 We have done everything from an intimate candle-filled proposal at home, to a fireworks show on the beach in Orange County, to a flash mob at Dallas Cowboys Stadium, to a romantic picnic under the Eiffel Tower.
 We have planned over 5,000 proposals, each one completely customized to the couple’s relationship and we have NEVER repeated an idea or event.
-Our goal is take all the stress from our client so that when it comes down to it, he can relax and really be present in the moment that will change his life; all he has to do is show up the day of with the ring!
+Our goal is take all the stress from our client so that when it comes down to it, relax and really be present in the moment that will change life; all they have to do is show up the day of with the ring!